Helpful Resources for Your Practice

 Indications:

-PERJETA® (pertuzumab) is indicated for use in combination with Herceptin® (trastuzumab) and chemotherapy for
+PERJETA® (pertuzumab) is indicated for use in combination with trastuzumab and chemotherapy for:

-• the neoadjuvant treatment of patients with HER2-positive, locally advanced, inflammatory, or early stage breast cancer (either greater than 2 cm in diameter or node-positive) as part of a complete treatment regimen for early breast cancer (EBC)
+• the neoadjuvant treatment of adults with HER2-positive, locally advanced, inflammatory, or early stage breast cancer (either greater than 2 cm in diameter or node positive) as part of a complete treatment regimen for early breast cancer (EBC)

-• the adjuvant treatment of patients with HER2-positive early breast cancer (EBC) at high risk of recurrence
+• the adjuvant treatment of adults with HER2-positive early breast cancer (EBC) at high risk of recurrence

-PERJETA® (pertuzumab) is indicated for use in combination with Herceptin® (trastuzumab) and docetaxel for the treatment of patients with HER2-positive metastatic breast cancer (MBC) who have not received prior anti-HER2 therapy or chemotherapy for metastatic disease.
+PERJETA® (pertuzumab) is indicated for use in combination with trastuzumab and docetaxel for the treatment of adults with HER2-positive metastatic breast cancer (MBC) who have not received prior anti-HER2 therapy or chemotherapy for metastatic disease.

 BOXED WARNINGS: Left Ventricular Dysfunction and Embryo-Fetal Toxicity

-• PERJETA can result in subclinical and clinical cardiac failure manifesting as decreased left ventricular ejection fraction (LVEF) and congestive heart failure (CHF).
+• PERJETA can cause subclinical and clinical cardiac failure manifesting as decreased left ventricular ejection fraction (LVEF) and congestive heart failure (CHF).
 Evaluate cardiac function prior to and during treatment.
 Discontinue PERJETA treatment for a confirmed clinically significant decrease in left ventricular function

-• Exposure to PERJETA can result in embryo-fetal death and birth defects.
+• Exposure to PERJETA can cause embryo-fetal death and birth defects.
 Advise patients of these risks and the need for effective contraception

 • Verify the pregnancy status of females of reproductive potential prior to the initiation of PERJETA.
 Advise pregnant women and females of reproductive potential that exposure to PERJETA in combination with trastuzumab during pregnancy or within 7 months prior to conception can result in fetal harm, including embryo-fetal death or birth defects.
 Advise females of reproductive potential to use effective contraception during treatment and for 7 months following the last dose of PERJETA in combination with trastuzumab